pughlab/BCa_ATACSEQ_Project/README.md

 ## Running CRE_MutEnrich

+**MkPromotersBed_hg19()**:Create promoters reference bed file.

-**FlattenPromoters.R**: Reduces the promoters from the reference genome into a collapsed/flattened bed file for each gene.
+**FlattenPromoters()**: Reduces the promoters from the reference genome into a collapsed/flattened bed file for each gene.
 Therefore, it looks across all promoters for a gene rather than each promoter individually.

 **Required data**
 * Peaks of interest (.bed)
 * Promoter reference file (.bed)
 * Mutation calls SNVs (.vcf)

-**AssembleGR.R**: Convert bed files into Granges while maintaining the same style throughout the analysis.
+**AssembleGR()**: Convert bed files into Granges while maintaining the same style throughout the analysis.

-**overlapTargetsAndCatalogue.R**: Determine which promoters are overlap with ATAC-seq peaks.
+**overlapTargetsAndCatalogue()**: Determine which promoters are overlap with ATAC-seq peaks.

-**removeCodingMuts.R**: Function to separate coding from non-coding SNVs.
+**removeCodingMuts()**: Function to separate coding from non-coding SNVs.

-**separateVcfByBed.R**: Separate SNVs into non-coding targets in order to limit the search space for the sliding window.
+**separateVcfByBed()**: Separate SNVs into non-coding targets in order to limit the search space for the sliding window.

-**applySlidingWindow.R**: Slide a window of Wkb across each promoter and calculate the number of mutations within that region.
+**applySlidingWindow()**: Slide a window of Wkb across each promoter and calculate the number of mutations within that region.

-**estimateBgMutRate.R**: Estimate the background mutations rate.
+**estimateBgMutRate()**: Estimate the background mutations rate.

-**mutRatePvalue.R**: Using the Binomial test calculate the P value for each mutation followed by FDR adjustment.
+**mutRatePvalue()**: Using the Binomial test calculate the P value for each mutation followed by FDR adjustment.

 **RunMutRate_Merge.R**: The main pipeline used to execute the analysis.